-Your work as a report writer will consist of three primary deliverables: a report outline, a report rough draft, and a report final draft.
+Your work as a report writer will consist of four primary deliverables: a report outline, a report rough draft, a report second draft, and a report final draft.
 Secondary deliverables include report images, appendices, and additional edits or documents requested by the report coordinator or other parties.
 These deliverables will be dicussed in this section.